theobald-software/theobald-software.github.io/_includes/_content/en/tables/having-clause.md

 The usage of HAVING-clause is shown with the help of an example.
 The following example shows how many materials are assigned to a material type (MTART).
 After applying the HAVING-clause the preview shows only the material types with more than 10 materials assigned.

 {: .box-note }
-**Note:** Aggregate functions are only supported for numeric field types, which is why BRGEW (Gross Weight) is used in the example.
+**Note:** Aggregate functions are only supported for numeric field types, which is why the field BRGEW (Gross Weight) is used in the example.

 1. Select an aggregate function (1) for a field you want to use in the HAVING-clause.
 ![Extraction-Settings-01](/img/content/table/Table-Extraction-Having-Clause1.png){:class="img-responsive"}